MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/compat/telemetry-dashboard-removal.md

 ## When will Office Telemetry Dashboard be removed?

 The date when Office Telemetry Dashboard is removed from Microsoft 365 Apps for enterprise depends on which update channel you're using.
-The following table shows the forecasted schedule.
-The information in italics in the table is subject to change.

 |Update channel  | Version |Release date  |
 |---------|---------|---------|